 The bottom line:

 We wouldn’t make a claim on your behalf if we didn’t believe you were eligible.
 Many claimants get fobbed off when they have a legitimate complaint.
 Most noteworthy, we will take your case to the relevant regulator or ombudsman to investigate if it goes that far, even covering the cost.

-Another avenue we can pursue on your behalf: We can complain to an ombudsman in the UK
+Another avenue we can pursue on your behalf: We can complain to an ombudsman in the United Kingdom.

-In February 2015, the CAA revealed plans to launch a new ombudsman-style scheme with binding powers, and in October 2015, the Ombudsman Services became the first body to be approved by the CAA to take on aviation complaints.
+In February 2015, the CAA, the Civil Aviation Authority, revealed plans to launch a new ombudsman-style scheme with binding powers for dispute resolution, and in October 2015, the Ombudsman Services became the first body to be approved by the CAA to take on aviation complaints.
 All costs incurred to use this service will be covered by ourselves.

-The Centre for Effective Dispute Resolution (CEDR) has also now been approved by the CAA to take on aviation complaints, and it launched its scheme on 1 February.
+The Centre for Effective Dispute Resolution (CEDR) has also now been approved by the CAA to take on aviation complaints and an alternative dispute resolution option, and it launched its scheme on 1 February.
 If a passenger’s claim, for either themselves or a group, is unsuccessful they will be asked to pay a £25 fee, but if they are awarded any amount of compensation this fee will be waived.

 There are some circumstances where you may not meet the conditions of EU Regulation 261/2004 as outlined.
 However, it may still be worth trying to claim for some compensation.
 The Montreal Convention is another set of rules.
 The airlines have signed up to these and therefore you may be able to get compensation under that.
 So use our claim system today and one of our helpful team members can assist you.